ArctosDB/documentation-wiki/_how_to/How_To_Bulkload_Identifiers_Relationships.markdown

 # How To Bulkload Identifiers and Relationships

 Use this tool to bulkload other identifiers with or without relationships to existing catalog records.
 For example, GenBank records to a catalog record or parasite and/or host relationship.
 Read [How To Choose the Proper Identifier Type](/how_to/How-to-choose-the-proper-other-identifier-type.html) if you are unsure of the Identifier type when preparing a file for upload to this tool.
-Note: This tool does NOT add missing Issued By to existing Identifiers, go here for the <a target=_blank href=https://arctos.database.museum/loaders/bulk_identifier_issuedby.cfm><b>Identifier IssuedBy Bulkloader</b></a>.
+Note: This tool does NOT add missing Issued By to existing Identifiers, go here for the [Identifier IssuedBy Bulkloader](https://arctos.database.museum/loaders/bulk_identifier_issuedby.cfm).

 - **Other Identifiers** are other numbers unique to that record
-- **Other Identifier Types** are controlled by the vocabulary in the <a href="https://arctos.database.museum/info/ctDocumentation.cfm?table=ctcoll_other_id_type" class="external">coll_other_id_type</a> code table.
+- **Other Identifier Types** are [controlled vocabulary in a code table](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctcoll_other_id_type)
 - **Issued By** is the agent (person, organization, or other) responsible for assigning the identifer.
 This 'Issuer' must already have an Agent profile.
 - **Relationships** are links to other cataloged records (e.g. collected with, sibling of…).
 They are controlled by the vocabulary in the <a href="https://arctos.database.museum/info/ctDocumentation.cfm?table=ctid_references" class="external">id_references</a> code table.